Real living wage

 The Real Living Wage is a voluntary pay rate set by the Living Wage Foundation, a campaigning foundation established in 2011 with the goal of advocating for a wage that allows all working people to afford a basic standard of living.

-In early 2022, the Real Living Wage was set at £9.90 (£11.05 in London) per hour to reflect the increased cost of living in the UK.
-This is notably higher than the similarly named “National Living Wage” — the term created by the UK government to describe the minimum wage for adults aged 23 or older — which is currently set at £9.50 per hour.
+In September 2022, the Real Living Wage was increased to £10.90 (£11.95 in London) per hour to reflect the increased cost of living in the UK.
+This is notably higher than the similarly named “National Living Wage” — the term created by the UK government to describe the minimum wage for adults aged 23 or older — which is currently set at £10.42 per hour.

 While not a legal requirements, many businesses that pay their employees equivalent to the Real Living Wage, and who are affiliated members of the Living Wage Foundation, are keen to advertise the fact — seeing this as a way to stand out from the crowd when recruiting, and to demonstrate that they offer a positive employee experience to their staff.